csomgyula/select2/doc/flag2.md

 `flag2` synchronization primitive
 ==

-It implements kinda wait-free conditional wait.
-It handles only 2 threads.
-It enables to wait until a flag becomes true or false.
-It is similar to [wait()](http://docs.oracle.com/javase/7/docs/api/java/lang/Object.html#wait%28%29) and [notify()](http://docs.oracle.com/javase/7/docs/api/java/lang/Object.html#notify%28%29) in Java, just wait-free.
+It implements kinda wait-free conditional wait, is similar to [wait()](http://docs.oracle.com/javase/7/docs/api/java/lang/Object.html#wait%28%29) and [notify()](http://docs.oracle.com/javase/7/docs/api/java/lang/Object.html#notify%28%29) in Java, just wait-free.

+It handles only 2 threads. `flag2` enables one of the threads to wait until a flag becomes true or false w/o busy polling, ie. instead of a `flag = false; while(not flag){...}` loop you can put `flag.waitWhile(false)` and the thread goes to sleep while the flag is false.

 assumptions
 --